stacks-network/docs/_develop/app-reviewers.md

 Their community score is determined only by the number of **credible** upvotes an app received on Product Hunt, relative to other apps that are registered.
 For example, if an app got more upvotes than any other app in a cohort, their community score would be 100.
 If a different app got 60% as many upvotes, they’d get a score of 60.
 Blockstack converts these scores into *z-scores*.

-## Democracy Earth

-Democracy Earth is a platform for borderless peer-to-peer democracy.
-They’ve built a platform that anyone can use to gather votes in a trust-less, decentralized way.

-Democracy Earth has built a platform for Stacks token holders to vote on how apps should be ranked.
-Each token holder gets a 1000 votes, and they can distribute those votes however they want.
-It’s possible to give all of your votes to a single app, and you can also “downvote” an app with one of your votes.

-After a voting period, each app has a certain amount of upvotes and downvotes.
-First, Democracy Earth calculates the percentage of total votes that are upvotes.
-If an app receives 90 upvotes and ten downvotes, the resulting “likability score” is 90.
-Secondly, Democracy Earth calculates a “traction score," which ranks how many total votes (including downvotes) an app received, relative to other apps.

 ## Digital Rights Reviewer

 As a "digital rights reviewer," New Internet Labs reviews apps submitted to the app mining program based on the degree to which the apps respect and protect users` fundamental digital rights.
 For these review, the use of Blockstack Auth and Blockstack IDs are evaluated.
 The reviewer checks if Blockstack Auth is: